 Whether you’re used to filing your personal taxes alone, or you typically turn over a shoebox of receipts to your CPA, you need to get organized and possibly hire some help to ensure that your business taxes are accurate and complete for your first filing – along with each one after that.

-At Invoice2go, we’re always looking for ways to support self-employment and empower small business owners with innovative tools and expert advice that’s designed to minimize stress and drive success.
-When it comes to learning how to file small business taxes, several steps will put you on the right track.
+At Invoice2go, a Bill.com company, we’re always looking for ways to support self-employment and empower small business owners with innovative tools and expert advice that’s designed to minimize stress and drive success.
+When it comes to tax season and learning how to file small business taxes, several steps will put you on the right track.

 If you’re nervously wondering, What do I need to file my taxes?, there are several points to be aware of, along with specific items you’ll need to collect to file small business taxes for the first time.